Better Roads for Brisbane

 We're upgrading major corridors with more lanes and better intersections to improve safety and traffic flow in Indooroopilly, Rochedale, Ransome, Newstead, Mount Gravatt and Bracken Ridge.

-Currently in progress:
+Currently in planning and design:

 - Hoyland Street upgrade

-- Newnham Road and Wecker Road.
+- Rochedale Road and Priestdale Road

 Open level crossings